 Yes!
 Tell your friends and bring your family!
 With the support of our sponsor, Medi-Share, we are excited to be hosting in-person events for our 2021 convention season.
 We have some great events planned for you.
-In order to host the events, we will have to adhere to mandates as set by each state and local authorities for each convention.
+(The Convention Centers that we rent are city-owned facilities, and operate in accordance with State and Local requirements and/or guidelines.)
 To register, visit GreatHomeschoolConventions.com, click the registration button, choose the location you wish to attend, and follow the instructions from there.

 The 2020 in-person registrations for the SC, MO, OH, CA, FL, or NY events transfer automatically to the 2021 conventions.
 Because we held the 2020 TX event, anyone planning to attend the 2021 TX event needs to register for the 2021 TX in-person event.

 For those whose registrations transfer, please bring a copy of your 2020 registration and your identification to present at the registration desk to receive your registration packet.
 If you cannot locate your 2020 registration confirmation, please email us at [email protected] to request a copy of your 2020 registration.
 To add special event tickets to your current order, please email [email protected] with "add to my order" as the subject line.

 2021 OH Event UPDATE: Due to some remaining COVID crowd size restrictions that weren't adequately lifting for the Cincinnati, Ohio convention in APRIL.... we have rescheduled the Cincinnati, Ohio convention to August 12 - August 14, 2021, at the Duke Energy Convention Center.

 All OH booth registrations and attendee registrations are transferring accordingly.
 We look forward to seeing you there and appreciate your understanding as we continue to deal with unprecedented circumstances and challenges that have been created by the covid pandemic.